tanvi013/Query-Wizard/README.md

 # Query Wizard 3.0

+Enterprises struggle with complex, location bound database access and multilingual barriers.
+So an automated AI-driven platform is required for real-time, natural language interaction with databases accessible anytime, anywhere, by anyone.
 In database management, many individuals, such as beginners and nontechnical users, often struggle with writing SQL queries.
-This challenge motivated my team to create Query Wizard to ease writing queries.
-**Query Wizard 3.0** is an AI-powered Database handling platform that allows users to interact with real-time databases using NLP through text and voice input, from any location on the globe with multilingual support.
+This challenge motivated my team to create Query Wizard to ease writing queries. **Query Wizard 3.0** is an AI-powered Database handling platform that allows users to interact with real-time databases using NLP through text and voice input, from any location on the globe with multilingual support.

 ![Query Wizard Logo](logo.png)

 ---